chyccs/choi-serializer/README.md

 # choi-serializer
-Serialization library based on data location and length for the .NET platform
+Serialization library based on data location and length for the .NET platform.
+This turns your instance into a lightweight binary file.